-The outlook for precious metals appears to be flat to somewhat negative on the short term but depending on economic conditions world-wide this could change.
-Lincoln will require significant investment as they transition into development stage projects.
+The outlook for precious metals appears to be slightly positive on the short term but depending on economic conditions world-wide and world events this could change especially as it relates to interest rate changes in the U.S. Lincoln will require significant investment as they transition into development stage projects.
 Staff and contractor requirements are expected to increase as Lincoln fast-tracks these properties to production.
 Lincoln management's objective is to become a new junior gold-silver producer in the United States, where there is no threat to mineral tenure or repatriation of mining profits.